Olympus Corporation: Scientific

 Since the beginning, the company has been a manufacturer of microscopes and optics for specialised needs, such as medical use.
 The first microscope manufactured at Olympus was called the Asahi.
-Currently, Olympus is a worldwide renowned manufacturer of microscopes.
-Olympus offers a complete range of microscopes, which covers applications from education and routine studies up to state of the art research imaging systems, both in life science and materials science.
+Currently, Olympus is a worldwide manufacturer of microscopes.
+Olympus offers a range of microscopes, which covers applications from education and routine studies up to research imaging systems, both in life science and materials science.

 Olympus Scientific Solutions Americas Corporation is a Waltham, Massachusetts-based manufacturer, and is a subsidiary of Olympus Corporation.
 One of its companies, for example, is Olympus Imaging and Measuring Systems, specializing in imaging instruments for testing and measurement during industrial inspections.
 In April 2022, Olympus Scientific rebranded itself as Evident Corporation, and at first was a wholly owned subsidiary of Olympus corporation.
 However, a year later, Evident was acquired by Bain Capital.

 Industrial

 Olympus manufactures and sells industrial scanners, flaw detectors, probes and transducers, thickness gages, digital cameras, image analysis software, industrial videoscopes, fiberscopes, light sources, XRF and XRD analyzers, and high-speed video cameras.